-This is another Q&A segment where Ryan will answer a few questions raised by our listeners as well as members of the MSHQ Facebook group.
-Hopefully, you get a ton of information from today’s show.
+This is another premed Q&A episode where I answer a few questions raised by our listeners as well as members of the MSHQ Facebook group.
+Hopefully, you get a ton of information from today’s show!

 Q: 50-100 hours of volunteering across several organizations vs. 50-100 hours at one organization?

 A: It comes down to your level of involvement at that time.
 What impact did your presence make while you were there?
 That will make all the difference in the world.
 Again, you don’t have to fill up all 15 spots in those extracurriculars.
 Make sure there is good stuff in there.You don't have to fill up all 15 spots in your extracurriculars.
 Quality counts for much more than quantity.Click To Tweet